 - 1.1.1.7 Ships with mechanical means of propulsion or lighters, barges and other ships without independent means of propulsion freeboards shall be assigned in accordance with the requirements of Sections 2, 3, 4, 8 and 6.1 to 6.4. - 1.1.1.8 Ships carrying timber deck cargoes may be assigned in addition to the freeboards prescribed in 1.1.1.7, timber freeboards in accordance with the requirements of Section 5 and 6.5. - 1.1.1.9 Ships designed to carry sail whether as the sole means of propulsion or as a supplementary means, and tugs, freeboards shall be assigned in accordance with the requirements of Sections 2, 3, 4, 6 and 8.
-The necessity of increasing freeboards thus obtained and the amount thereof are subject to special consideration by the Register. - 1.1.10 Ships of wood or composite construction, or of other materials the use of which the Register has approved, or ships whose constructional features are such as to render the application of the requirements of the present Rules unreasonable or impracticable, shall be assigned freeboards as determined by the Register in each case. - 1.1.1.11 Cargo ships specified in 1.1.1.1.1 may be additionally assigned freeboards to operate within the restricted area of navigation in accordance with the provisions of Section 6.
+The necessity of increasing freeboards thus obtained and the amount thereof shall be determined on the basis of the substantiation provided by the designer, including assessment of heel and deck flooding, confirming safety of the ship under sail. - 1.1.1.10 Ships of wood or composite construction, or of other materials the use of which the Register has approved, or ships whose constructional features are such as to render the application of the requirements of the present Rules unreasonable or impracticable, shall be assigned freeboards on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis. - 1.1.1.11 Cargo ships specified in 1.1.1.1.1 may be additionally assigned freeboards to operate within the restricted area of navigation in accordance with the provisions of Section 6.
 Cargo ships of unrestricted service specified in 1.1.1.1.2 may be additionally assigned freeboards to operate within the restricted area of navigation R1.
 Cargo ships of restricted area of navigation, except for R3, specified in 1.1.1.1.2, as well as hopper dredgers and hopper barges irrespective of the area of their navigation without soil in hoppers may be additionally assigned the freeboard to operate within the restricted area of navigation R3.